juiceinc/recipe/docs/index.rst

 .. * :ref:`search`

-Recipe is an :ref:`MIT Licensed <mit>` cross-database querying library, written in Python.
-It allows you to reuse SQL fragments to answer build consistent data stories.
-Extension classes allow you to support data anonymization, automatic generation of where clauses, subselects, and response formatting.
+Recipe is an :ref:`MIT licensed <mit>` cross-database querying library, written in Python.
+It allows you to reuse SQL fragments to answer data questions consistently.
+Extension classes allow you to support data anonymization, automatic generation of where clauses, user permissioning to data, subselects, and response formatting.

 .. code-block:: python